willcarr198/capstone_demo/README.md

-This is a project template for ECE 5780, Embedded Systems.
+This is a copy of the stm template, which will be used for a capstone demo

 # Installation
 ## VSCode